Flyer53/jsPanel/README.md

 ### ![API](https://github.com/Flyer53/jsPanel/raw/master/demopage/images/api.jpg)

-Optionally the function accepts an options object and a callback function
+The function accepts two optional arguments.
+A **configuration object** to set all the options of the jsPanel and a **callback function**.

 	$( selector ).jsPanel( [ { options } , callback( jsPanel) ] );